Skip to content ↓

 On entry, achievement levels are varied but all pupils make strong progress to achieve well by the end of KS2 – evidenced by published results.

-As a result, of strong leadership, ambition and curriculum development in EYFS since last inspection 70% of pupils archived GLD in 2022.
-Those pupils not achieving GLD have identified additional needs which are being met.
+As a result, of strong leadership, ambition and curriculum development in EYFS since last inspection, 70% of pupils achieved GLD in 2022.
+In 2023 EYFS pupils made strong progress from varied starting points to achieve above national levels in all prime areas.

 We are very proud of our unique curriculum, which enables our learners to achieve and thrive in a diverse and rapidly changing world.
 The curriculum is driven by three priorities: